mongodb/specifications/source/sessions/tests/README.rst

 Snapshot session tests
 ======================
-Snapshot sessions tests require server version of version 5.0 or higher and replica set or a sharded cluster deployment.
+Snapshot sessions tests require server of version 5.0 or higher and replica set or a sharded cluster deployment.
 The server ``minSnapshotHistoryWindowInSeconds`` parameter SHOULD be configured to match the test execution time.